• Your shield in Cyber Security

 This term is often used interchangeably with SOC, SIEM, SOC as a Service (SOCaaS) or SIEMaaS.

 A Security Operations Centre (SOC) is the physical facility from which the service is delivered.
 But why are we talking about a physical facility in the age of work from home?
 This is because some clients have strict security requirements for the management of their information and systems.
-These strict security requirements do not preclude SOC analysts and engineers working from home; they just require a secure solution with which to access the MDR related infrastructure.
+These strict security requirements do not preclude SOC analysts and engineers working from home; they just require a secure solution to access the MDR related infrastructure.
 Ionize maintains a PROTECTED SOC facility to meet Australian government security requirements.
 However, not all clients require this.
 The Ionize SOC operates 24x7x365 with a true “eyes-on-glass” service where our analysts monitor activity for our clients on a continuous basis.
 Learn more here.

 Endpoint Detection Response (EDR) software resides in the desktops, laptops and servers, which are designed to detect, facilitate, and ultimately prevent a cyber security event—often referred to as a breach.
 EDR is great when you can identify and control the endpoints in your network.
-If that is not the case, then EDR may not help you achieve your cyber security objective.
+If that is not the case, then EDR may not help you achieve your cyber security objectives.

 Network Detection Response (NDR) is hardware/software that monitors network traffic, detects, and prevents malicious activity passing through the network.
 NDR is great when you are unable to identify or control the endpoints in your network.